firebase/codelab-friendlychat-android/steps/index.lab.md

 ## Send Messages
 Duration: 05:00

-#### Implement text message sending
+### Implement text message sending

 In this section, you will add the ability for app users to send text messages.
 The code snippet below listens for click events on the send button, creates a new `FriendlyMessage` object with the contents of the message field, and pushes the message to the database.
 The `push()` method adds an automatically generated ID to the pushed object's path.
 These IDs are sequential which ensures that the new messages will be added to the end of the list.

-Update the `onClick` method of `mSendButton` in the `onCreate` method in the `MainActivity` class.
+Update the click listener of the send button in the `onCreate` method in the `MainActivity` class.
 This code is at the bottom of the `onCreate` method already.
 Update the `onClick` body to match the code below:

-#### MainActivity.java
+**MainActivity.java**

 ```
-mSendButton = (Button) findViewById(R.id.sendButton);
+// Disable the send button when there's no text in the input field
+// See MyButtonObserver.java for details
+mBinding.messageEditText.addTextChangedListener(new MyButtonObserver(mBinding.sendButton));

+// When the send button is clicked, send a text message
-mSendButton.setOnClickListener(new View.OnClickListener() {
+mBinding.sendButton.setOnClickListener(new View.OnClickListener() {
     @Override
     public void onClick(View view) {
         FriendlyMessage friendlyMessage = new
-               FriendlyMessage(mMessageEditText.getText().toString(),
-                               mUsername,
-                               mPhotoUrl,
+                FriendlyMessage(mBinding.messageEditText.getText().toString(),
+                getUserName(),
+                getUserPhotoUrl(),
                 null /* no image */);

-       mFirebaseDatabaseReference.child(MESSAGES_CHILD)
-               .push().setValue(friendlyMessage);
-       mMessageEditText.setText("");
+        mDatabase.getReference().child(MESSAGES_CHILD).push().setValue(friendlyMessage);
+        mBinding.messageEditText.setText("");
     }
 });
 ```

-#### Implement image message sending
+### Implement image message sending

 In this section, you will add the ability for app users to send image messages.
 Creating an image message is done with these steps:

 * Select image
 * Handle image selection
-* Write temporary image message to the RTDB (Realtime Database)
+* Write temporary image message to the Realtime Database
 * Begin to upload selected image
 * Update image message URL to that of the uploaded image, once upload is complete